danmilneusw/03-Level-of-Detail/01 - Discrete LOD Tutorial.md

 </div>
 <br><br>

 10. Make sure you select the eye icon to hide Suzanne_LOD0.
 Now we can reduce the quality of this mesh.
-Originally, Face Count was 125,952.
-Select Suzanne_LOD1 and djust the settings how you wish for LOD1.
+Originally, Face Count for my mesh was 125,952.
+Select Suzanne_LOD1 and adjust the settings how you wish for LOD1.
 I used a Levels Viewport of 3 and Decimate Ratio of 0.35 to reduce the Face Count to 15,921.

 <div align="center">
   <a href="Images\01 - Discrete LOD Tutorial\2 - LOD1 Detailing.png" target="_blank">